syoyo/tinyobjloader-c/README.md

 # tinyobjloader in C

-Tiny but powerful header only wavefront obj loader written in C89.
+Tiny but powerful header only wavefront obj loader written in C99(Can also be compilable with C89 compiler).

 If you are looking for C++ version, please see https://github.com/syoyo/tinyobjloader